pgillet/spark-article/limitations.md

 **Example:**
 Setting `spark.executor.instances` in `.spec.sparkConf` will not affect the number of executors.
-Instead, we have to set the field `.spec.executor.instances` in the `SparkApplication` yaml file.
+Instead, we have to set the field `.spec.executor.instances` in the `SparkApplication` YAML file.

 It would be nice if we could set/override such properties in `.spec.sparkConf`.
 Thus, we could easily "templatize" a SparkApplication and set runtime parameters with Spark semantics.
 In other terms, we should be able to move the